Blossoms on the Bay

 The cottage is self contained.
 Guests will be given a key safe code upon full payment for their booking and will leave the key in the cottage when they depart.

-The cottage has ample refrigeration, high quality cooking facilities, wood fire (and oil filled heaters) as well as cool fans for our lovely summer.
+The cottage has ample refrigeration, high quality cooking facilities, electric heating as well as cool fans for our lovely summer.
 Guests can contact the owner for additional information about the area or if they need assistance.

 Nubeena is a small seaside village.
 The locals are friendly and helpful.
 There is a small local market on Tuesday, Thursday and Saturday where you can buy delicious home-made cakes and preserves, collectibles and books.